Pretius/pretius-drawing-plugin/readme.md

  - Fixed compatibility with 22.2.
  - Changed the logic of save and load to increase maximum count of used components
  - Changed inputs in parking spots to text areas

+1.2: November 2023

+ - Added left and top calibration into region attributes

 ## Plugin Installation and configuration